When those cold winter months in Milwaukee feel like they are never going away, there is no better time than to get out and explore Milwaukee.

 These tours offer something unique, perfect for locals wanting to see a familiar place with fresh eyes and visitors eager to soak in the city’s rich culture and history.

 The Historic Milwaukee’s Skywaukee Tour brings a new perspective to downtown exploration.
-An indoor tour, it guides you through the skywalk system, unveiling significant landmarks one story up.
+An indoor tour guides you through the skywalk system, unveiling significant landmarks one story up.
 This is a warm, intriguing, and unique winter exploration at its finest.

 Untapped Tours goes a step further, hopping you onto a bus and whisking you around Milwaukee’s treasures.
 Over two hours, your guide, passionate about the city, paints a vivid picture of Milwaukee’s culture and history.
 It’s educational, entertaining, and genuinely local.
 Visitors adore it, and locals (including me) can’t recommend it enough!